kai-li-1994/garment-variant-dataset/README.md

 - review text;
 - unnecessary commercial metadata.

 Long-form retailer marketing descriptions may be minimized or transformed into derived feature evidence in public-release versions, depending on the release package.
-The internal working pipeline retains raw text fields where needed for reproducibility, rule debugging, and validation.
+The internal working pipeline retained raw text fields where needed for reproducibility, rule debugging, and validation.

 ## Limitations